Holden captivates millennial motorists

 So to find myself leaving the ring shaped patterns in the black sand of a rugged Auckland west coast beach was not a situation I had ever envisaged for my life.
 Especially not when the vehicle I am manoeuvering is a brand new, $55,000 4WD with heated seats.

 Holden New Zealand had placed me behind the wheel of the Holden Captiva as part of its sponsorship role with Newsroom.
-(Watch the video in the player above)
+(Watch the video in the player below)

 The brand is evolving and chose the winter solstice - the longest night of the year - to symbolise a new dawn for the company.